Asymptotic Syzygies of Weighted Projective Spaces: Regularity Computations for Veronese Embeddings of General Weighted Projective Spaces

 \begin{example} Let $R = k[x_0,x_1,y]$ be the nonstandard graded polynomial ring where $\deg(x_0) = \deg(x_1) = 1$ and $\deg(y) = 3$.
 Consider the 5th Veronese,

-The generators written in bold are those supplying variables with degree $> 1$ in the corresponding $S$.
+The $k$-algebra generators written in bold are those supplying variables with degree $> 1$ in the corresponding $S$.
 In particular, $S$ will have two variables of degree 2 and one variable of degree 3, so that $\sigma(S) = 4$.
 Therefore, for this particular value of $d$, we expect the Betti table to extend through the sixth row.
 The Betti table for this setting, shown in Example \ref{ex:futureDir}, confirms this computation. \end{example}

 Observe that, even for a relatively small example over $\mathbb{P}(1,1,3)$, the Betti table becomes much larger.
-However, the real complication is that, unlike $\mathbb{P}(1^n,2)$, there more than two possibilities for the value of $\sigma(S)$.
+However, the real complication is that, unlike $\mathbb{P}(1^n,2)$, there are more than two possibilities for the value of $\sigma(S)$.
 For example, when $d = 7$, $\sigma(S) = 2$, and when $d = 9$, $\sigma(S) = 0$, each of which result in Betti tables with a different number of rows.
-Thus, the analysis we are interested in becomes more delicate as we would not only need to consider cases as we vary $n$, but also the different possible $\sigma(S)$ values for each $n$.
+Thus, the analysis we are interested in becomes more delicate as we would not only need to consider the cases arising from varying $n$, but also the different possible $\sigma(S)$ values for each $n$.